We may not see our mental health status on the outside, but our mental health affects multiple facets of life and even our physical health.

 This soothing effect may also help you sleep better.
 Lack of sleep significantly affects mental conditions.
 So, sleeping more could improve your mental health.

-Even the soothing smell of this purple flower tends to induce relaxation.
 Many people use it in baths and lotions, to soak it all in.
 Others prefer it as a flavoring in teas or other herbal drinks.

 They used the root as food, flavoring, and medicine.
 Today, people still recognize the many benefits of ginseng all over the world.
-Some even believe it might be one of the best natural herbs for depression.

 St. John’s Wort